 IB Diploma Programme

-The International Baccalaureate Diploma Programme (IBDP) is an academic programme followed in the final two years of many international secondary schools throughout the world.
-It is recognised by governments and universities worldwide as a highly-esteemed qualification with which to enter institutions of higher learning or the world of work.
+The International Baccalaureate Diploma Programme (IBDP) is an international academic programme followed in the final two years of school.
+This programme is recognised by governments and universities worldwide as a highly-esteemed qualification which allows entrance to all major institutes of higher education.

 Candidates study a total of six subjects: three subjects at Higher Level and three at Standard Level.

-The diagram below will allow you to draw a potential subject package for students wishing to come to our school.
-However, they will be confirmed and approved once they have met with our school Deputy Principal or IB Programme Coordinator.
+The diagram below will allow you to draw a potential subject package for students wishing to come to our school, by selecting one subject from each tab.
+However, your subject selection will be confirmed and approved once you have met with our school Deputy Principal or IB Programme Coordinator.

 We need to emphasise that our subject offer will depend on student numbers opting for them and teacher availability.